-Projects are what make the UCC cool.
-At any one time, pretty much everyone in the UCC is working on something, usually at the detriment of their studies.
-The sum of the UCC's membership covers pretty much everything you want to know on topics like electronics, computer programming, physics, astronomy, web design, robotics, civil engineering and even things like medicine, music and fine arts.
+At any one time, you're pretty much guaranteed to find a few UCCans working on projects in and around the clubroom, usually at the detriment of their studies.
+The sum of the UCC's membership covers pretty much everything you could ever want to know on topics like electronics, computer programming, physics, internet memes, astronomy, web design, robotics, civil engineering and even things like medicine, music and the fine arts.
 You may have to ask on the ucc mailing list to find some of these people, but they are usually very willing to help.